 Making muffins is a lot of fun, and it’s always good to share them with friends and family members.
-Some people make muffins as a snack or dessert, but others will make them to accompany particular meals.
+Some people make them as a snack or dessert, but others will make them to accompany particular meals.

 1 – You Measured Things Wrong

 The most common reason why muffins will turn out crumbly is improper measurement.
-If you don’t measure things out exactly right, then something is going to get thrown off, and this could be causing your muffins to turn out dry and crumbly.
+If you don’t measure things out exactly right, something is going to get thrown off, and this could be causing your muffins to turn out dry and crumbly.

 It’s actually a lot easier to make a measurement error than some people realize.
-If you’re trying to mix things up quickly, then you can easily read the recipe wrong or forget to level off a measuring cup.
+If you’re trying to mix things up quickly, you can easily read the recipe wrong or forget to level off a measuring cup.

 To ensure that your muffins turn out the best that they can, it’s going to be better to slow down and really take the time to measure ingredients.
 It might seem a bit annoying to go so slow when doing this, but it’s a lot better than having all of your efforts be for nothing.